yitmeng00/my-tasks-to-do-app/README.md

 # MyTasks To-Do Application

-MyTasks is a Simple To-Do App built with HTML, CSS, and JavaScript.
+MyTasks is a Simple To-Do App built with HTML, CSS, and VanillaJS.

 ## Table of Contents